Fatou Bensouda: International Criminal Court

+Bensouda and her family were reportedly threatened directly by the then Mossad director Yossi Cohen in an attempt to dissuade her from opening war crime inquiries against Israel.
 Less than a month before handing over her post to her successor, Karim Khan, she declared in a podcast: "Something I have experienced is pressure, attacks and politicization [but] what we do in this office is critically important," adding, "History will judge us."